rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get User

-Get user account details by ID
+This action is used to get user account details by ID

 ##### Input